CUBRID/cubrid-manual/en/admin/config.rst

 **use_user_hosts**

-    **use_user_hosts** is a system paramter to use to select the host look up between **hostname** and **IP address**, required by the CUBRID service from the services below.
+    **use_user_hosts** is a system parameter that is used to select the host look up between **hostname** and **IP address**, required by the CUBRID service from the services below.
 The default value is **OFF**.

     * The host/IP address look-up library that **OS** provides. (**glibc**, Linux)
     * **The host/IP address look-up library** that **CUBRID** provides.

     use_user_hosts=off (default)

-    * Looks up between IP address and hostname using by system library.
+    * Looks up between IP address and hostname using the system library.
     * In general, provides /etc/hosts host look-up, DNS Query commonly

     use_user_hosts=on

-    * Looks up between IP address and hostname using by CUBRID host look-up library.
+    * Looks up between IP address and hostname using CUBRID host look-up library.
     * Uses **$CUBRID/conf/cubrid_hosts.conf** file to look up between IP address and hostname.
     * executes regardless of the read permission of /etc/hosts, /etc/nsswitch.conf file.